-Some of the reviews talked about CoSchedule being too expensive with consistent price increases, and some talked about the customer service or lack of it.
+Some of the reviews talk about CoSchedule being too expensive, and some talk about the customer service or lack of it.

 In this review on Suburbia Press, William Beem explains how he found the service/tool fantastic in every sense, however, he makes a point to address that the company lacked in motivation to look after their most loyal customers.

 I read that review and became a little concerned, understandably.
-I value customer service and loyalty more than anything in a service.
+I value customer service and loyalty more than anything in a business to consumer company.

 Personally, I'm going to continue using CoSchedule for as long as I can.
-However, I know that for you or anyone else reading this post, CoSchedule might not be an affordable or adequate solution, so here is one alternative option for you to consider:
+However, I know that for you or anyone else reading this post, CoSchedule might not be an affordable or effective solution, so here is one alternative option for you to consider:

 First, let's take a look at the Editorial Calendar plugin.

-The Editorial Calendar plugin is a simple solution that lets users create, organize, and see at a glance their scheduled blog posts.
+The Editorial Calendar plugin is a simple tool that lets users create, organize, and see their scheduled blog posts.

-Sure, it's no CoSchedule calendar, however, it does pretty much the same job, minus the ability to schedule social content, email newsletters, or create marketing campaigns.
+Sure, it's no CoSchedule calendar; however, it does pretty much the same job, minus the ability to schedule social media content, email newsletters, create marketing campaigns or track social analytics.

-As for the online service MissingLettr, I began trialing this service at the same time as I started trialing CoSchedule.
+As for the online service MissingLettr, I began trialing this service simultaneously as I started trialing CoSchedule.

-When you sign up for MissingLettr, you can add your blog feed and let the app begin calibrating your blog automatically to create pre-made marketing campaigns for each of your blog posts.
+When you sign up for MissingLettr (Affiliate link), you can add your blog feed and let the app begin calibrating your blog automatically to create pre-made marketing campaigns for each of your blog posts.

 You can then review and fine-tune these campaigns in your MissingLettr dashboard before launching them.

-The best thing about MissingLettr is that it does most of the work for you, and not just for a few weeks, but you can create campaigns that will drip out over the course of an entire year.
+The best thing about MissingLettr is that it does most of the work for you, not just over a few weeks, but you can create campaigns that will drip out over an entire year!

-Also, do check out this complete tutorial on how to use MissingLettre my good friend David Hartshorne has written over on his site AzaharMedia.
+Also, do check out this complete tutorial on how to use MissingLettre my good friend David Hartshorne has written over on his site BloggingWizard.

-So, I hope you found this post somewhat useful.
+Right then, I hope you found this review post somewhat useful.

-I didn't want to write yet another boring review of CoSchedule because I know it isn't for everyone, and, there are enough reviews out there of the service for you to check out.
+I didn't want to write yet another regular review of CoSchedule because I know it isn't for everyone, and there are enough reviews out there of the service for you to check out.

-I simply wanted to write a post to tell you why I've started using CoSchedule, how it's helping me in my business, and what the best and cheapest alternative is.
+I simply wanted to write a post to tell you why I've started using CoSchedule, how it's helping me in my business and the best and cheapest alternative.

-If you'd like to take CoSchedule for a test-drive yourself, then feel free to use this link to signup for a 14-day free trial.
+Again, if you'd like to take CoSchedule for a test-drive yourself, then feel free to use this link to signup for a 14-day free trial.

-I'm really enjoying using the CoSchedule marketing platform and it fits perfectly for me as a busy blogger, entrepreneur, and freelancer.
+I'm enjoying using the CoSchedule marketing platform, and it perfectly fits my environment as a busy blogger, entrepreneur, and freelancer.

 Whatever you decide to do, I wish you the best of luck.